sahilrajput03/sahilrajput03/README.md

 # To clone a specific subdirectory instead of the entire repo, just add it to the argument:
 degit user/repo/subdirectory

+# To clone a single file
+degit sahilrajput03/sahilrajput03/README.md README.md

+#NOTE: It is required to use explicit file name when cloning a file like we did with README.md above.
 ```

 ## in/of in for